-- a) To evaluate the balance of skills, knowledge, and experience required on the Board of Directors, defining the functions and responsibilities required of the candidates to fill each vacancy accordingly, and decide the time and effort necessary for them to perform their functions properly. - b) To establish a representation objective for the less-represented gender on the Board of Directors and create orientations regarding how to reach said objective. - c) To submit to the Board of Directors any proposals for the appointment of Independent Board Directors so that they may be designated by co-opting or so that they may be subject to the decision of the Annual General Meeting, as well as proposals for reappointment or dismissal, and to report on cases related to proposals that affect the remaining Board Directors. - d) To notify proposals for the appointment and dismissal of senior managers and their basic contractual conditions. - e) To examine and organize the succession of the Chairman of the Board of Directors, and where appropriate, to make the corresponding proposals to the Board so that this succession is orderly and well-planned. - f) To propose to the Board of Directors the remuneration policy for Board Directors and general managers or anyone who performs senior management duties under the direct control of the Board, the Steering Committee, or the Managing Directors, as well as the individual remuneration and other conditions of the contracts of Executive Directors, ensuring their enforcement. - g) To propose to the Board of Directors the candidates for appointment as FUNDACIÓN MAPFRE Trustees whose appointment is the responsibility of the Company. - h) To authorize the appointment of External Directors in the other Group companies.
+- a) Evaluate the balance of skills, knowledge, and experience required on the Board of Directors, defining the functions and responsibilities required of the candidates to fill each vacancy accordingly, and decide the time and effort necessary for them to perform their functions properly. - b) Establish a representation objective for the less-represented gender on the Board of Directors and create orientations regarding how to reach said objective. - c) Submit to the Board of Directors any proposals for the appointment of Independent Board Directors so that they may be designated by co-opting or so that they may be subject to the decision of the Annual General Meeting, as well as proposals for reappointment or dismissal, and to report on cases related to proposals that affect the remaining Board Directors. - d) Notify proposals for the appointment and dismissal of senior managers and their basic contractual conditions. - e) To examine and organize the succession of the Chairman of the Board of Directors, and where appropriate, to make the corresponding proposals to the Board so that this succession is orderly and well-planned. - f) Propose to the Board of Directors the remuneration policy for Board Directors and general managers or anyone who performs senior management duties under the direct control of the Board, the Steering Committee, or the Managing Directors, as well as the individual remuneration and other conditions of the contracts of Executive Directors, ensuring their enforcement. - g) Propose to the Board of Directors the candidates for appointment as FUNDACIÓN MAPFRE Trustees whose appointment is the responsibility of the Company. - h) Authorize the appointment of External Directors in the other Group companies.